gpeel/gpeel-plog-ng17/projects/gpeel/plog/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9

+- For Angular 18 use @gpeel/plog 17+ which enabled providePlog(plogConfig) and also keeps PlogModule.forRoot(plogConfig)
-For Angular 16 use @gpeel/plog 16.1.0 or more recent For Angular 12 to 15 => use @gpeel/plog 12.2.0 For Angular
+- For Angular 16 use @gpeel/plog 16.6.0
+- For Angular 12 to 15 => use @gpeel/plog 12.2.0
-11.x.y => use @gpeel/plog@11.0.1 (last version for angular 11)
+- For Angular 11.x.y => use @gpeel/plog@11.0.1 (last version for angular 11)

 npm repo:
 https://www.npmjs.com/package/@gpeel/plog